agrawalvaibhav79/aws-data-solutions-day-document-data-lake/workshop/content/ExploringDataLake/Lab2/_index.md

 {{% notice info %}}
 Screenshot is only for illustration purpose, the actual bucket name for your lab will be similar NOT exactly the same
 {{% /notice %}}
 1.4 Click on Target node on the graph next.
-Select Format as Parquet, Compression Type as None and browse and select S3 location with `labdatalake` in the bucket name where data is to be written in parquet.
+Select Format as Parquet, Compression Type as None and browse and select S3 location with **`dmslabs3bucket`** in the bucket name where data is to be written in parquet.
     {{< img "etl1-target1.png" "etl1-target1" >}}
 We have not created target folder so lets add it to the S3 Target Location path as shown, which Glue will create for us.
 We should have one folder per target table.
 Since it is parquet data we will store the data under parquet folder.
 Append `parquet/enigma_jhu/` to the S3 bucket path you have selected OR you could just paste the whole path similar to `s3://labdatalake/parquet/enigma_jhu/`
     {{< img "etl1-target1-path.png" "etl1-target1-path" >}}